laxity7/yii2-sentry/README.md

 ]
 ```

+If application doesn't have `raven` component, the component will not try to send messages to sentry.
+This is useful for development environments, for example.

 ## Usage

 Exceptions and PHP errors are caught without effort.
 Standart `Yii::(error|warning|info|trace)` logging works as usual, but you also can use the following format: